owncloud/ocis/services/antivirus/README.md

 Several factors can make it necessary to limit the maximum filesize the antivirus service will use for scanning.
 Use the `ANTIVIRUS_MAX_SCAN_SIZE` environment variable to scan only a given amount of bytes.
 Obviously, it is recommended to scan the whole file, but several factors like scanner type and version, bandwidth, performance issues, etc. might make a limit necessary.

+> [!CAUTION]
+> Streaming of files to the virus scan service still [needs to be implemented](https://github.com/owncloud/ocis/issues/6803).
+To prevent OOM errors `ANTIVIRUS_MAX_SCAN_SIZE` needs to be set lower than available ram.

 ### Infected File Handling

 The antivirus service allows three different ways of handling infected files.
 Those can be set via the `ANTIVIRUS_INFECTED_FILE_HANDLING` environment variable: